datrujil/PersonalPortfolio/README.md

 # PersonalPortfolio

 ## Brief Overview
 This project is my personal portfolio, detailing what I do, what my goals are, as well as my projects.
+My website does currently contain placeholders as I do not have a lot of personal projects created to fill in my works page.
+This catalog will grow further down the line.
+Additionally, JavaScript will be implemented later to create Single Work HTML pages that go into further detail of each project, though I haven't decided yet how I want those pages to look like.
 It includes the following pages on a navigation bar:
 - Home Page - Contains introduction, resume download, recent posts, and featured works
 - Works Page - Contains all projects